Big Cat Rescue as a Reality TV Show

 If we are known for anything, it is probably for being influential and innovative in our approach.
 We are always looking for a better way to do our work.
 This includes major undertakings, such as building up an endowment to make sure we can always provide for the cats we have rescued.
 It includes automating our tours, our training, our observations and management of the cats, using ZIMS for our medical records, installing solar panels to provide clean energy and we took Big Cat Rescue completely off the grid by partnering with Arcadia Power to ensure that ALL of our energy comes from wind, solar and other totally earth friendly sources.
 We built a Vacation Rotation area that is 2.5 acres so that all of our big cats get two 2 week vacations in the area each year and a FunCation for all of our smaller cats to get a 22,000 sf vacation area and are working on another small cat vacation area that is as long as a football field.

-In December 2015 we began installation of 9 LIVE webcams throughout the sanctuary that were provided by explore.org.
+We have 9 LIVE webcams throughout the sanctuary that were provided by explore.org.
 There are nine of these currently and many of them are pan, tilt, zoom 1080p cameras that are driven all day by New Earth staff and volunteers for explore.org You can find these at explore.org/bigcatrescue

 It is easy to fall into a rut of responding to one crisis after another and never taking the time to think about the future.
 Instead we take a strategic approach to make sure the cats we have already rescued will have optimal care until they die of old age.
 This business like approach enables us to do the things necessary to provide that care.
 Our donors are kept abreast of everything we do and jump in to help.